Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Is citizenship automatic after long-term residency in New Zealand?

-You typically need at least five years of legal residency in New Zealand before you become eligible to apply for citizenship, with strict physical presence requirements throughout that period.
+You generally need at least 5 years of legal residency in New Zealand (holding a resident-class visa) before you become eligible to apply for citizenship by grant.

 What are the real requirements to become a citizen in New Zealand?